 The service of Tenebrae, meaning “darkness” or “shadows,” has been practiced by the church since medieval times.
 It is a prolonged meditation on Christ’s suffering where we will relive his Passion in scripture and music, led by our Chancel Choir.
-Gradually seven candles will be extinguished to symbolize Jesus’ betrayal, arrest, crucifixion and death.
-The final candle, the Christ candle, will remain lit but will be removed from the sanctuary, representing Jesus’ time in the grave but hopefully anticipating the joy of Easter Sunday.
+Gradually, seven candles will be extinguished, culminating with the Christ candle, to symbolize Jesus’ betrayal, arrest, crucifixion, and death.
+That candle will remain unlit until our service of Easter Vigil, when we begin our celebration of the resurrection.